vladbph/cymatix-doc/README.md

 ```
 The intuition is simple.
 It reads like this - when current intent is ORDER_PIZZA and we still don't know pizza kind - generate intent ASK_KIND to ask user about pizza kind from the prompt section.
 ***ORDER of gates IS important!!!*** Gates are applied in the same order listed in the section
-**Please note a mandatory prefix 'o.' in front of slot and intent label and also single quites surrounding the intent name.**
+**Please note a mandatory prefix 'o.' in front of slot and intent label and also single quotes surrounding the intent name.**
 Please ignore for now prefix ***R$*** of the ***R$THANKS_YES*** and ***R$THANKS_NO***.
 It has special meaning to be discussed later.
 It was mentioned earlier that ***prompt's template*** can be used to pass information to the next layer.
 That would eliminate the need to have scripted ***.gates***.
 In each particular case developer has to make the judgement call which way to go.
 Note, though, gates do not require training.

+## Strict Dialogs

-# 7. Prompt label prefixes:
+# Prompt label prefixes
 Prompt is a powerful tool of ___ToTh___ mechanism to control passing information from one deduction layer to another.
 It could be a simple text response corresponding to user query or a ___template which uses collected slot and their values___ to build next 'utterance' for next layer in the pipeline, __IF desired__.
 Must reiterate this point.
 Very first deduction layer gets user query.
 The output is either updated utterance or a prompt, which becomes an input to next layer and so on.
 ```
 utterance =>